deepesdl/deepesdl-doc/docs/datasets/datastores.md

 ```

 The cci datastore offers many datasets, therefore listing all available ones
-will not be very useful.
-The store can be searched by specific search
+will reveal a long list of results.
+The store can thus be searched by specific
 parameters, which can be listed:

 ```python